onlyquake/xonotic-wiki/Hardware_Requirements.markdown

 \> To all users of git and autobuilds:
 \>
-\> please update, and then run “the big benchmark” as described on http://dev.xonotic.org/projects/xonotic/…quirements
+\> please update, and then run "the big benchmark" as described on http://dev.xonotic.org/projects/xonotic/...quirements
 \>
 \> Especially those of you who have performance problems are asked to run this.
-The test can, on older systems, take a few hours, so I’d recommend running it over night.
+The test can, on older systems, take a few hours, so I'd recommend running it over night.
 \>
 \> It will generate a log file.
 Please send me that log file (e.g. via forum PM) and also the following system details:
 \>